Jonadler1/LNN-FoGNet/README.md

 The fog.py driver covers the entire pipeline: normalization → windowing (+ micro-segmentation) → k-fold subject-wise CV → metrics aggregation.

-Train an LNN with 32 hidden units for 20 epochs, 5-fold CV **python fog.py --model ltc --size 32 --epochs 20 --k 5**
+For example, to train an LNN with 32 hidden units for 20 epochs, 5-fold CV

+**python fog.py --model ltc --size 32 --epochs 20 --k 5**

 Other options: